uzh-rpg/rpg_youbot_torque_control/README.md

     cd catkin_ws
     catkin_make

-* At the moment there is still some problem with building the action messages.
-Just run `catkin_make` twice and it should compile properly.

 ### Test the Torque Controller with the Trajectory Generator

 An axample on how to use the torque controller is provided in the [torque_example](https://github.com/uzh-rpg/rpg_youbot_torque_control/tree/master/torque_example) package.
 To test it, you first have to launch the youbot_ros_driver_interface by